Dr. Anthony Fauci says he doesn't want to cancel Christmas - he just wants people to 'be more careful' - KESQ

 The importance of this mutation is uncertain, experts say, yet dozens of countries, including Canada, have imposed restrictions on UK travelers.
 The United States has not, but the White House is considering requiring travelers from the UK to present a negative coronavirus test before entering the US, two administration officials told CNN.

-The US has failed to limit Covid-19’s spread as is.
-On Monday, the country reported about 191,000 new cases and 1,700 deaths, as more than 115,000 people were hospitalized — a record.
-The US has had more than 18 million cases and 320,551 deaths, according to Johns Hopkins University.
+The US has failed to limit Covid-19’s spread.
+On Tuesday, the country reported at least 181,000 new cases and 3,200 deaths, as more than 117,000 people were hospitalized — a record.
+The US has had more than 18.2 million cases and 322,000 deaths, according to Johns Hopkins University.

 The outbreaks are not confined to one region.
 As of Monday evening, the states with the most new cases over the past week, adjusted for population, are Oklahoma, Tennessee, Texas, California and Rhode Island, according to CDC data.